ITenthusiasm/react-uncontrolled-inputs/README.md

 Thankfully, the problem of over-reliance on state doesn't make React a bad framework because React itself doesn't _force_ you to over-rely on state.
 We _can_ undo those bad instincts by learning the basics, and by choosing only to leverage state _when we truly need to_.
 This will enhance our capabilities as React developers and help us appreciate the framework much more.

 Nothing has been better for my frontend skills than learning how regular HTML, CSS, and JS work _first_.
 Getting those basic fundamental down has largely improved my code across the apps that I make.
 I encourage you to strengthen your foundations as well (even if you're confident in those skills because you know React).
 Here's a pro tip: When you're googling for solutions (as we all do), try to figure out if something is possible with _native_ HTML/CSS/JS features before seeing how to do it in your framework of choice (whether it's React or Vue or Svelte or whatever else).
-For instance, _start_ by searching "JS how to submit a form", _before_ you search "React how to submit a form".
+For instance, _start_ by searching "JS how to submit a form" _before_ you search "React how to submit a form".
 It'll make life much easier.

 (Yes, I acknowledge that you can technically do _everything_ with raw HTML/CSS/JS, but some of that is painful.
 The big brain play is to figure out what's easier with native features and what's easier with your frontend framework, and then choose whatever is best.)